Vaishnavi0411/Develop-Interactive-Web-Pages-Using-DOM-AND-DOM-Events/README.md

 #### Practice 2 - Display All Notes From the To-Do List​ (Mandatory Practice)

-Write a JavaScript code that reads notes data from the notes array and displays them on the UI.​
+ JavaScript code that reads notes data from the notes array and displays them on the UI.​

 Each of the notes' data should be displayed in a card layout.